Adrian Boafo: Maryland House of Delegates

 Boafo announced he would run for the Maryland House of Delegates in District 23 on February 25, 2022.
 His campaign was endorsed by House Majority Leader Steny Hoyer.
 He won the Democratic primary on July 19, 2022, placing second with 14.4 percent of the vote.

 Boafo was sworn into the Maryland House of Delegates on January 11, 2023.
+He was a member of the Economic Matters Committee.
 He was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

-In September 2024, Boafo established his own federal political action committee, GenBlue PAC, to endorse progressive candidates running for Congress.
+In September 2024, Boafo established his own federal political action committee, GenBlue PAC, to endorse liberal candidates running for Congress.